Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/utilities/borders.md

 Boosted `border-{color}` utilities are generated with Sass using CSS variables.
 This allows for real-time color changes without compilation and dynamic alpha transparency changes.

+{{< design-callout-alert >}}
+These border color variants **with opacity** should not be used because they do not respect the Orange Design System specifications.

+Please refer to the [Web UI Kit/Core elements/Line Styles](https://system.design.orange.com/0c1af118d/p/395b5b-web-ui-kit/b/64fd11) guidelines on the Orange Design System website.
+{{< /design-callout-alert >}}
 ### How it works

 Consider our default `.border-success` utility.